Huge Foxconn iPhone plant in China rocked by fresh worker unrest | Technology

 Huge Foxconn iPhone plant in China rocked by fresh worker unrest

-Other footage showed tear gas being deployed and workers taking down quarantine barriers.
-Discontent over strict quarantine rules, the company's inability to stamp out outbreaks and poor conditions including shortages of food has caused workers to flee the factory campus since the Apple Inc supplier imposed a so-called closed loop system at the world's biggest iPhone plant in late October.
+But with the unrest, it's certain that we can't resume normal production by the month-end."
+RECRUITMENT DRIVE Discontent over strict quarantine rules, the company's inability to stamp out outbreaks and poor conditions including shortages of food had caused workers to flee the factory campus since the Apple Inc supplier imposed a so-called closed loop system at the world's biggest iPhone plant in late October.

 - Country: